vipulnaik/working-drafts/lesswrong/trigger-based-rapid-checklists.md

 executed about once a day, this translates to about 5-20 days, or about 1-3 weeks.

-### For the most part, the order within a checklist doesn't matter
+### Order-independence: for the most part, the order within a checklist doesn't matter

 When I'm executing a trigger-based rapid checklist, I might not do it in the right order; for instance, I initially forget a step and then